bbliem/hyve-backend/README.md

 In this project, users are identified by the combination of their email address and organization.
 (For admin users, the organization should always be `NULL`.)
 Since Django assumes that users can be identified by a single field, the user model contains a redundant field `username` that is automatically set to a string containing both email address and organization.

-This implies that you will **not** be able to log in with this admin account to frontend instances.
-If you want to log in to an organization's frontend, you must create an account there.
-The email address may be the same.
+This implies that you can have multiple accounts with the same email address as long as they differ in their organization.
 If, for example, your admin account has the email address `me@example.com` and then you also use that email address for an account with the organization whose UUID is `123e4567-e89b-12d3-a456-426614174000`, you will have the following two usernames in the database:
-- `me@example.com` (your admin account, used for the Django admin interface)
+- `me@example.com` (your admin account, which can be used for the Django admin interface)
-- `me@example.com:123e4567-e89b-12d3-a456-426614174000` (the account for the organization's frontend)
+- `me@example.com:123e4567-e89b-12d3-a456-426614174000` (the account which is a member of the organization)

 ## Setting up a frontend instance